mobileink/xsl.clj-ext/README.md

 [Concordion](http://concordion.org/).
 What's needed is an XML schema and stylesheet.
 XSL parameters could be used to select tests to run.

+## Contributing

+See the documentation on XSL extensions on the Saxon and Xalan websites.

+## Resources

+[Jproc](https://code.google.com/p/jproc/) "JProc provides a convenient way for java code to interface with external programs"

 ## Roadmap

 ### Required